KoljaB/RealtimeSTT/README.md

 pip install torch==2.3.1+cu121 torchaudio==2.3.1 --index-url https://download.pytorch.org/whl/cu121
 ```

-Replace `2.3.1` with the version of CUDA that matches your system and requirements.
+Replace `2.3.1` with the version of PyTorch that matches your system and requirements.

 ### Steps That Might Be Necessary Before